 The city of Holland created a Human Relations Commission in 1966 with the mission of recognizing and responding to inequity and injustice in the community.
 It is comprised of nine citizens, two youth from the Holland Youth Advisory Council, and one councilmember.
-Ellen Fifelski, Holland’s Human Relations Coordinator says that all communities should plan ahead.
+Esther Fifelski, Holland’s Human Relations Coordinator says that all communities should plan ahead.
 Meaning, they should pay attention to the local and national landscape, they should create a plan for a racial or bias incident, and should look for better ways to serve their community.
 Her presentation was followed by Holland’s Director of Public Safety, Matt Messer, who shared information on the ways that the Holland Police Department is engaging with citizens in the community:

 - The police officers have a donated ice cream truck that they take around the city to distribute donated ice cream to citizens, through their Operation Polar Patrol.
 According to Chief Messer, there are only five departments in the nation to offer this service, one of the other five being the city of Oak Park, Michigan.
 (Go Michigan for being at the forefront of this fun and tasty engagement tool!)

 - One day during the Holiday season the officers spend the day Pumping up the Holiday Spirit.
 They pump gas for citizens and give them $20 worth of donated gas (from area stores).
 Imagine the surprise the citizens have when the officers offer to pump their gas, and the gas is free nonetheless!